-- The UCS does have some appointments available on Tuesday and Thursday evenings during term times, but these are limited, so your wait time for an appointment may be longer.
+- The Counselling Service does have some appointments available on Tuesday and Thursday evenings during term times, but these are limited, so your wait time for an appointment may be longer.

 - To help us maximise our efficiency and to keep wait times to a minimum, it is important that all our appointments are used.
 If you book/confirm an appointment, please ensure you prioritise attending as missed appointments can lead to increased waiting times overall.
 It is acceptable to negotiate time out of your working day to attend your appointment.

 - If you cancel an appointment, you may be able to re-book, but there may be several weeks' wait before another appointment can be made available.